Underwater explosion: List of underwater nuclear tests

 Relatively few underwater nuclear tests were performed before they were banned by the Partial Test Ban Treaty.
-They are:
+They were:

 Note: it is often believed that the French did extensive underwater tests in French West Polynesia on the Moruroa and Fangataufa Atolls.
 This is incorrect; the bombs were placed in shafts drilled into the underlying coral and volcanic rock, and they did not intentionally leak fallout.

 Nuclear Test Gallery

-Underwater Nuclear Detonation Detection via Hydroacoustics
+Nuclear detonation detection via hydroacoustics

 There are several methods of detecting nuclear detonations.
 Hydroacoustics is the primary means of determining if a nuclear detonation has occurred underwater.
 Hydrophones are used to monitor the change in water pressure as sound waves propagate through the world's oceans.
 Sound travels through 20 °C water at approximately 1482 meters per second, compared to the 332 m/s speed of sound through air.
 In the world's oceans, sound travels most efficiently at a depth of approximately 1000 meters.
 Sound waves that travel at this depth travel at minimum speed and are trapped in a layer known as the Sound Fixing and Ranging Channel (SOFAR).
 Sounds can be detected in the SOFAR from large distances, allowing for a limited number of monitoring stations required to detect oceanic activity.
 Hydroacoustics was originally developed in the early 20th century as a means of detecting objects like icebergs and shoals to prevent accidents at sea.

 Three hydroacoustic stations were built before the adoption of the Comprehensive Nuclear-Test-Ban Treaty.
 Two hydrophone stations were built in the North Pacific Ocean and Mid-Atlantic Ocean, and a T-phase station was built off the west coast of Canada.
 When the CTBT was adopted, 8 more hydroacoustic stations were constructed to create a comprehensive network capable of identifying underwater nuclear detonations anywhere in the world.
 These 11 hydroacoustic stations, in addition to 326 monitoring stations and laboratories, comprise the International Monitoring System (IMS), which is monitored by the Preparatory Commission for the Comprehensive Nuclear-Test-Ban Treaty Organization (CTBTO).